ajam/detect_swipe/README.md

 $(".selector").on('pinchin',  function(){ /*...*/ });
 ````

-This currently fires on both pinching in and pinching out it will soon differentiate.
+This currently fires on both pinching in and pinching out, but it will soon differentiate.